mylocalapp-de/MyLocalApp/supabase/README.md

-# Supabase Setup for MeinHavelaue
+# Supabase Setup for MeinStrodehne

-This directory contains all the necessary files to set up and configure your Supabase instance for MeinHavelaue.
+This directory contains all the necessary files to set up and configure your Supabase instance for MeinStrodehne.

 ## Database Structure